TaloDev/unity/README.md

-# Talo Unity Package: self-hostable game dev tools
+# Talo Unity package: self-hostable game dev tools

 Talo is the easiest way to add leaderboards, player authentication, socket-based multiplayer and more to your game.
 Using the Talo Dashboard, you can visualise and analyse your game data to make data-driven decisions.